crowdcoinChain/crowdcoin-1/README.md

 ***

-### Part C: Connecting to the VPS & Installing the MN script via Bitvise.
+### Part D: Connecting to the VPS & Installing the MN script via Bitvise.

 ***Step 1***
 * Copy your VPS IP (you can find this by going to the server tab within Vultr and clicking on your server.